bhogi7589/bs4-helper/README.md

 # BS4 Helper v1.0.4

-Added different colors for input groups, Loading Progress Bars, and BS3 Glyphicons.
+Added different colors for input groups and Loading Progress Bars.
 Loading Progress Bars are just like Growing ones, but they grow up to 100% width and will take 1 second to finish the animation.
 To use them, just add `data-progress="loading"` to the progress bar.

 **Note: BS4 Helper allows only *one* Loading Progress Bar per page.**